diddypod/rotify/README.md

   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        specify a config file (default: ~/.config/rotify/config.yml)
+                        specify a config file (default: ~/.config/rotify/config.yml) -r, --remove          Remove all messages.
+Pass message "!r" for the same effect
 ```
-There's also a handy wrapper, `rotify.sh`, which you can use to call checknotifs and notify, the latter with or without rofi (without rofi, it gets the current selection using xsel and sends it to Gotify)
+There's also a handy wrapper, `rotify.sh`, which you can use to call checknotifs and notify, with or without rofi
 ```
 rotify - send/read Gotify notifications